abhra2020-smart/AM/README.md

 # FlowLang
 The FlowLang programming language.

-This language now supports basic math.
+This language now supports basic math and booleans.

 Supported operators:
 `+`